 Clients interested in learning more about any of the above strategies should contact us for more information and/or refer to the prospectus of any mutual fund.
-We may also consider additional strategies by specific client request.
+We may also consider additional strategies at the specific client's request.

 Investing Involves Risk